 No thank you Just Another Fat Club, I won't be joining today.
 On Monday.
 In January.
 Or ever.

-If you'd like to improve your health & fitness without the icky dieting and weight loss stuff being bashed over your head, you'll love my free eBook: The Ultimate Guide To Getting Back On Track With Your Health & Fitness.
+If you'd like to improve your health & fitness without the icky dieting and weight loss stuff being bashed over your head, you'll love my free 6 day course and ebook bundle: The Health Mindset Starter Kit.
 You might also like to join The Health Mindset Programme, where we focus on diet recovery, body confidence, body awareness and Intuitive Eating.